Su-Jit Lin

 The Hit ListAtlanta

-The Resy Hit List: Where In Atlanta You’ll Want to Eat Right Now
+The Resy Hit List: Where In Atlanta You’ll Want to Eat in June 2026

 There’s no question we hear more often: Where should I go eat?
 And while we at Resy know it’s an…